TargetProcess/tauCharts/DEVELOPER-GUIDE.md

 ```

 ### Publishing the library.
 - Assign a version number using Semantic Versioning rules.
 If API or some features are not stable, use `-beta.0` prefix.
-- Ensure that all tests are passed successfully.
+- Run `npm test`, ensure that all tests have passed successfully.
+- Run `npm run build`.
 - Publish a beta version by executing `npm publish --tag beta`.
 - Publish a stable version by executing `npm publish`.